nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 `catsAndDogs$`: This is a stream that emits a mix of **dogClones$** and **catClones$** every second.
 The important take-away here is that this is a **stream of streams**.
 That's why when we pass `catsAndDogs$` into `AnimalCloner()` we get that nasty barage of streams.
 What we want is one stream.
 And this is exactly what's missing from the **switch** description:

 >Switch operates on a stream where each emission is another stream.
-Switch will   stop listening to the orignal stream at each emission and changes to the new emitted stream.
-At _**every subsequent emission from the root stream, it will stop listening to the previouse child stream**_.
+Switch will   stop listening to the original stream at each emission and change to the new emitted stream.
+At _**every subsequent emission from the root stream, it will stop listening to the previous child stream**_.

 Let's add `switch()`.